Castanea mollissima: Uses

 The nuts are edible, and the tree is widely cultivated in eastern Asia; over 300 cultivars have been selected for nut production, subdivided into five major regional groups: Northern, Yangtze River Valley, Sichuan and Guizhou, Southern, and Southwestern.
 Besides that, the Dandong chestnut (belonging to the Japanese chestnut – Castanea crenata) is a major cultivar in Liaoning Province.
 Some cultivars, such as 'Kuling', 'Meiling', and 'Nanking', have large nuts up to 4 cm diameter.
 The nuts are sweet, and considered by some to have the best taste of any chestnut, though others state they are not as good as the American chestnut.
-The nuts also provide a significant food source for wildlife.